morga549/DroneGame/README.md

 # Drone Delivery
 by Jack Morgan and Ryan Nelson

 NDSU Spring 2017 | CSCI 313 Project | Last Updated: 27 Feb 2017

 Drone Delivery is a platform-style JavaScript web-browser game.
 It is built inside a DOM Canvas object in HTML and utilizes the createjs library.

+##TABLE OF CONTENTS

+####0.
+Terminology

+####1.
+Narrative

+####2.
+Objective

+####3.
+Scene

+####4.
+Game Components

+#####4.1 Actors

+#####4.2 Environmental Forces

+#####4.3 Game Rules

+#####4.4 Game Events

+#####4.5 Game Platform

+#####4.6 Game Controls

+####5.
+Game Design

+#####5.1 Game Design (Basic)

+######5.1.1 Objects

+######5.1.2 Variables

+######5.1.3 Functions

+#####5.2 Game Design (Advanced Topics)

+#####5.3 Game Design (Collision Detection)

+####6.
+Bugs

+####7.
+Game Expansion Ideas

 ##0.
 TERMINOLOGY

 -  Movable object: object that can be moved or picked up using keyboard / mouse input.
 Movable objects will include the Drone and the Parcel.
+-  Pickup object: object that can be picked up and carried by the Drone.

 ##1.
+NARRATIVE

+"It’s 2050 and delivering packages by Drone is all the rage!
+You have just enrolled in Drone Flying School to prepare for a career as a drone pilot.
+To successfully complete your training, you’ll need to guide Junior, your drone at hand, through a series of obstacle courses.

+Each course will test your ability to navigate around these hazards, think critically, and deliver your package on time.
+Future courses may unlock opportunities to upgrade your drone and fly in style."

+##2.
 OBJECTIVE

-Players must pick up and deliver The Parcel to the Drop Zone of each course before time runs out on the Game Timer, while avoiding all hazards.
+For each course, players must pick up and deliver The Parcel to the Drop Zone of each course before time runs out on the Game Timer, while avoiding all hazards.

+Complete all courses to graduate from Drone Flying School as a pilot.

+##3.
+SCENE

+The game is laid out as a single platform, with the entire course visible.
+The background will be themed according to each particular course.
+Game title is displayed outside and above this field.

+An overlay will display the following information during gameplay:
+-  Time remaining for delivery
+-  Current course number

-##2.
-GAME OBJECTS
+##4.
+GAME COMPONENTS

-###2.1.
-INTERACTIVE OBJECTS
+###4.1.
+ACTORS
+####Player-Controlled
+-  Drone
+    + Junior is a flying drone that players control on screen.
+    + He has twin engines and the ability to pick up certain objects.
+    + Junior is destroyed if he collides with a hazard.
+    + Junior is not affected if he collides with a wall, platform, or edge of the screen.

+####NPCs
+-  The Parcel
+    + The Parcel can be picked up by the Drone.
+    + The Parcel is destroyed if it collides with a hazard.
+    + The Parcel is not affected if it collides with a wall, platform, or edge of the screen.

 ####Hazards
 -  The Ocean
+    + Forms the bottom of the course, and prevents Junior from landing.

 -  Birds

-####Neutral objects
+    + Birds fly back and forth in either a horizontal or vertical pattern.
+    + They each pause at the end of a movement, then turn around to fly the other way.

+####Neutrals
 -  Walls
+    + Form vertical boundaries neither the Drone nor any movable object can pass through.

 -  Platforms
--  Pickup Objects (i.e. The Parcel)
+    + Form horizontal boundaries neither the Drone nor any movable object can pass through.

+-  Game Timer
+    + show the remaining amount of time

 ####Positives
 -  Drop Zone

-##3.
-RULES
-###Game Timer Rules
--  The Game Timer countdown begins when the player presses SPACEBAR at the beginning of the course

-###Drone and Parcel Collision Rules
--  The Drone and The Parcel are destroyed if they collide with a hazard
+    + Each course has a highlighted area called the Drop Zone.
+    + If Junior flies into the Drop Zone while carrying The Package, the course is successfully completed.
+    + Nothing occurs if Junior flies into the Drop Zone without The Package.

+###4.2.
+ENVIRONMENTAL FORCES
+####Solidity
+-  No game objects (including the Drone and The Parcel) can go outside the canvas
--  The Drone and The Parcel are not destroyed if they collide with a neutral object
+-  The Drone and pickup objects (i.e The Parcel) cannot pass through a neutral object
--  The Drone and The Parcel are not destroyed if they collide with the canvas edge
+-  All pickup objects bounce horizontally off neutral objects and the canvas edges

+####Gravity
+-  All pickup objects (i.e The Parcel) fall downward if dropped in the air
+-  The Drone falls downward if he is not using engine power

+###4.3.
+GAME RULES
+####Game Start Rules
+-    Junior and the Parcel will be positioned on platforms inside the course at the start of each attempt.
+-  Each course begins paused.

-###Game Ending Rules
+####Game Ending Rules
 -  If the Drone lands in the Drop Zone while carrying The Parcel before the Game Timer runs out, the course is won
 -  If either the Drone or The Parcel are destroyed, player loses the course
 -  If the Game Timer reaches 0:00 before delivery, player loses the course

-###Movement Rules
--  No game objects (including the Drone and The Parcel) can go outside the canvas
--  The Drone and pickup objects (i.e The Parcel) cannot pass through a neutral object
--  All pickup objects (i.e The Parcel) fall downward if dropped in the air
--  All pickup objects bounce horizontally off neutral objects and the canvas edges
+###4.4.
+GAME EVENTS
+####Game start
+- At the start of each course, a Gameplay Explanation is shown.
+- The Game Timer countdown begins when the player presses SPACEBAR at the start of each course.

+####Game Ending
+-  If the course is won or lost, the game is paused and a message is displayed

+####Control Events
+-  Feedback from the keyboard and mouse is used to move the Drone in each course

+###4.5.
+GAME PLATFORM
+Players are expected to have the following equipment:
+-  Computer with web browser
+-  Keyboard
+-  Mouse

-##4.
-CONTROLS
+###4.6.
+GAME CONTROLS
-###Drone
+####Drone
 Players control a Drone using the keyboard and mouse.

 -  A-KEY:      if the Drone is not landed, move Drone left
 -  D-KEY:      if the Drone is not landed, move Drone right
--  LEFT MOUSE: click and hold to make the Drone fly upward
+-  LEFT MOUSE: click and hold to make the Drone fly upward; release the mouse button to let the Drone drift downward.

-###Pickup / Drop
+####Pickup / Drop Actions
 Players control interaction between the Drone and The Parcel through the keyboard.

 -  SPACEBAR:   if the Drone has landed with its grabber (black area) on The Parcel,